Optimal monomial quadratization for ODE systems: Discussion of prior approaches

 The degree of~\eqref{eq:new_vars_counterex} with respect to $x_1$ is larger than the $x_1$-degree of the original system~\eqref{eq:counterexample}, so such a quadratization will not be found by the algorithm~\cite{CRN}. \end{example}

-It would be interesting to find an analogue of the set $M$ from~\eqref{eq:setM} always containing an optimal monomial quadratization as this would allow to use powerful SAT-solvers.
+It would be interesting to find an analogue of the set $M$ from~\eqref{eq:setM} always containing an optimal monomial quadratization as this would allow using powerful SAT-solvers.
 For all the examples we have considered, the following set worked